AdobeDocs/target.de-DE/help/c-integrating-target-with-mac/a4t/a4t.md

 * Only one mbox-based metric is allowed when using [!DNL Analytics] as the reporting source.
 * A server-to-server call from [!DNL Target] to [!DNL Analytics] sends activity and experience information to [!DNL Analytics].
 This integration does not result in additional server calls for either [!DNL Target] or [!DNL Analytics].

    In einigen Fällen schlägt der Classification-Aufruf von [!DNL Target] zu möglicherweise fehl und die Aktivitäten zeigen keine Daten an [!DNL Analytics] [!DNL Analytics].
-In diesem Fall finden Sie weitere Informationen unter [Fehlerbehebung bei der Analytics- und Zielgruppe-Integration (A4T)](/help/c-integrating-target-with-mac/a4t/c-a4t-troubleshooting/a4t-troubleshooting.md).
+In diesem Fall finden Sie weitere Informationen unter [Fehlerbehebung bei der Analytics- und Target-Integration (A4T)](/help/c-integrating-target-with-mac/a4t/c-a4t-troubleshooting/a4t-troubleshooting.md).
 Sie können sich auch an den Kundendienst [wenden](/help/cmp-resources-and-contact-information.md#concept_34A1CA16F2244D42930BB77846A5ABBB) , um weitere Hilfe zu erhalten.

 ## Supported activity types {#section_F487896214BF4803AF78C552EF1669AA}